JuanjoCatala/YTDown/README.md

 ## Todo

->- Errors in some playlists.
-I'll fix it
+>- Some playlists may produce errors.
+I'll try to fix that